Things to do in Santorini? No worries, you’re in the right place 😉

 Santorini has a perfect combination of archeological sites, exotic beaches, an active volcano, breathtaking sunsets that are all part of its romantic and picturesque scenery.
-With a lot of attractions, I’m gonna tell you which are my top seven things to do in Santorini.
+With a lot of attractions, I’m gonna tell you which are my seven best things to do in Santorini.

-I visited Santorini in July 2014 and had an unforgettable time!
+I visited Santorini for the first time in July 2014 and it was unforgettable!
 As soon as I arrived there I was overwhelmed by its beauty.
-And however the island can be considered too touristy you should visit it at least once.
+And even though the island can be considered too touristy you should visit it at least once.

-Top 7 things to do in Santorini
+7 Best things to do in Santorini

-1 – Archeological sites
+1 – Visit some archeological sites

 The best way to move around in Santorini is by car, motorcycle or even tricycles.
 As I was by myself and decided to use public transportation, which is totally fine in the island, because buses depart every 30min from Fira’s main square to basically all main villages and beaches.
-To Akrotiri city it took around 40min to get there, and the bus stopped exactly in front of the entrance.
+To Akrotiri city it took around 40min to get there and the bus stopped exactly in front of the entrance.

-2 – Exotic Beaches
+2 – Be in awe with Santorini Exotic Beaches

 The access to the beach is not easy, and because of that most of the people just take a glance and leave.
 The view from the top is very eccentric: a huge red hill with the beach underneath of it, red sand and blue water.
 I was in awe!

 There’s a bar at the end of the beach where much people gather and lie down on the rocky area to enjoy this unique beach.
 Yet the Red Beach Santorini is beyond the occasional and quite interesting to visit.
-The sand is mixed with seaweed and it’s very soft.
-The contrast of the blue water with the red sand and the geologic formation is phenomenal.
+The contrast of the blue water with the soft red sand mixed with seaweed and the geologic formation is phenomenal.

 Because of its volcanic formation Santorini beaches range from white, red, and black sand beaches.

 From the Red sand beach you can take a boat to a white sand beach, which is considered one of the best beaches in Santorini.
 Unfortunately when I visited it, the boat was not running due to water conditions (it was rough because of the wind).

 From Perissa you can visit Ancient Thira, another archeological site, and Kamari Beach, another black sand beach in Santorini.

-3 – A path with stunning vistas
+3 – Walk a path with stunning vistas

 The path is situated of the top of the cliff and it goes all the way from Fira to Oia (around 10Km).
 All the time I faced the caldera (volcano’s crater) and passed by charming cubist white houses and hotels.

 I arrived at the hotel right on time to see the sunset from my balcony.

-4 – Fira
+4 – Have a night out in Fira

 The town also boasts hundreds of shop stores, restaurants, bar and clubs.
 The atmosphere is really cool, full of beautiful and well-dressed people walking around its picturesque alleys having ice cream, browsing and taking pictures.

-Imerovigli is one the best place to stay in Santorini in my opinion.
-Santorini hotels located on this area are very charming and tend to have higher price.
+Imerovigli is one the best places to stay in Santorini in my opinion.
+The hotels located on this area are very charming and tend to have higher price.